multitel-ai/urban-sound-tagging/README.md

 # UrbanNet [DCASE2020 Task 5](http://dcase.community/challenge2020/task-urban-sound-tagging-with-spatiotemporal-context)

-This git contains code for CRNNs we used to participate in Task 5 of the DCASE 2020 challenge.
+This git contains code for CRNNs we used to achieve first rank in Task 5 of the DCASE 2020 challenge.
 This task focuses on hierarchical multilabel urban sound tagging with spatiotemporal context.
+The technical report can be found [here](http://dcase.community/documents/challenge2020/technical_reports/DCASE2020_Arnault_70_t5.pdf).

 ## Environement setup